-Each week, on Wednesdays there are 10 or so races starting at about 7PM.
-It is a great time to have some beers, bet on horses and then cheer them on.
+Each week, on Wednesdays there are 10 or so races starting around 7:00PM.
+It is a great time to have some fun, bet on horses and then cheer them on.
 Even if you are not into horse racing whatsoever, it is easy to get involved and enjoy the evening.

 After a night on the racecourse, head on over to Wan Chai or Lan Kwai Fong for a night on the town.